Mission of the Library

 - The Library reserves the right to determine their retention, location, cataloging treatment, and other considerations related to their use.
 Bookplates identifying the donor will be provided upon request.
-Items not appropriate for the collection will be sold.
+Items not appropriate for the collection will be discarded or sold.

 - In rare cases gifts will be refused if there are unacceptable conditions attached to the donation (i.e. restrictive borrowing limits) not in keeping with the mission of the Library.

 - A gift acknowledgement letter will be provided by the Wagner College Development Office on request.
 To protect the donor and the College and comply with U.S. tax laws, the Library cannot appraise gifts for tax purposes.
-The Library can, however, provide a list of reputable appraisers.
-Appraisal costs are the responsibility of the donor.

 The Horrmann Library provides free interlibrary loan and document delivery services to all currently registered Wagner College students, faculty, staff, and others that are registered for borrowing privileges, including Friends of the Library, alumni, and community patrons.